xpavlic4/book-extracts/sports/golf/mental-game/Rotell Bob/How Champions Think/content.md

 ## Respecting your talent
 you have to be a legend in your own mind

-before you can be a legent in your own time.
+before you can be a legend in your own time.

 ## Commitment
 Devise a plan and commit yourselft to it, persevere.